Constructogamer/OpenSource-Resources/README.md

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.

+## My social networks
-## Contact me
+### Contact me
 📧 megaconstructogamer9@gmail.com

+### Follow me
+XD

 ## Extra links
 * Are you studying computer engineering or something related and need help?
 You can find all my university notes and solved exercises on [my Wuolah profile](https://wuolah.com/profile/Mega_0904?referral=Mga09041)!
 * If you want to discover more about me and other projects, such as the videogame I'm developing or the music I publish, take a look at [my blog](https://constructoblog.webnode.es/)!
-* I'm developing a website for my open-source projects, I will post the link here once it is finished and published.
+* I'm developing a website to organize better my open-source projects, I will post the link here once it is finished and published.

 <!-- BACK TO TOP LINK -->
 <!-- <p align="right">(<a href="#readme-top">back to top</a>)</p> -->